hidem1129-oss/Modular-Factory-System/Use_cases/Amazon-style_Sorting_Demo/README.md

 ## Actual Mechanical Parts Used

-This section should record the parts actually used in the demonstrated configuration.
+This section records the main commercially sourced mechanical parts used in the demonstrated configuration.

 | Source part or product | Original intended role | Role in this demo                   | Reason selected |
 | ---------------------- | ---------------------- | ----------------------------------- | --------------- |